Where are they now? Barcelona’s 10 youngest goalscorers since 1990

 “They are the future of the team and the club.
 They are a fantastic generation.
 At that age I was scared, but they are wonderful.

 “Gavi is a difference-maker and I’m delighted to have him, but I don’t want to compare him to anyone.
 He has no ceiling.”

-He’s already made over 20 first-team appearances for the club and looks setto sign a new long-term contract with the club.
+He’s already made 55 first-team appearances for the club and looks set to become a mainstay of the Barcelona side for years to come.

 That is SPECIAL from Gavi! 😱

 A fantastic individual goal from the Barca youngster 🔵🔴 pic.twitter.com/ANq20DFgti